maritiren/CTF/mobile/tasks.md

 ---

 ## Important note!
-In order to run you app properly, it requires a server to run.
-You must start the server of the InsecureBankv2 app.
+In order to run you app properly and get started with the tasks, you must start the server of the InsecureBankv2 app.
 Do that by going to the `AndroLabServer` folder, and entering the following commands (requires Python):